Regret Optimality of Sample Average Approximation for Data-Driven Newsvendor Problems: A General Optimization Perspective: Introduction

+\cite{besbes2023big} derived exact regret bounds to characterize the number of offline samples needed for a given accuracy.
+For the classical linear-cost newsvendor problem, they show that SAA, which selects the $\lceil qn\rceil$-th order statistic, can be suboptimal in finite samples: the minimax-optimal policy randomizes between two neighboring order statistics to balance the two worst-case Bernoulli regimes.
+This finite-sample gap is tied to their distributional class.
+Their worst-case Bernoulli demand distributions may have widely separated neighboring order statistics, and the expected cost is not locally strongly convex around the optimum.
+In contrast, our $(\alpha,\beta)$-local strong convexity condition rules out such degenerate local geometry.
+Our work and \cite{lin22datadriven, chen2024survey} instead establish the regret rate optimality of SAA by matching upper and lower regret bounds for various distribution classes.

-Besides, there are also various papers studying different data-driven multi-period inventory problems.
-For example, \cite{cheung2019sampling} and \cite{zhang2021sampling} studied the sample complexity of SAA for capacitated and multi-echelon serial inventory systems, respectively. \cite{qin2023sailing} established the optimal sample complexity for the basic multi-period inventory control problems. \cite{qin2022data} studied the sample complexity of joint pricing and inventory control problems. \cite{besbes2023big} provided an exact worst-case regret analysis across all data sizes for newsvendor problems with linear inventory cost. \cite{wang2023hybrid} proposed an algorithm that integrates SAA and gradient descent and applied it to two complex inventory systems successfully.
+\textbf{Sampling-based methods for inventory management.} There are also various papers studying different data-driven inventory problems with sampling-based methods.
+For example, \cite{cheung2019sampling} and \cite{zhang2021sampling} studied the sample complexity of SAA for capacitated and multi-echelon serial inventory systems, respectively. \cite{qin2023sailing} established the optimal sample complexity for the basic multi-period inventory control problems. \cite{qin2022data} studied the sample complexity of joint pricing and inventory control problems. \cite{wang2023hybrid} proposed an algorithm that integrates SAA and gradient descent and applied it to two complex inventory systems successfully.
+The seminal work of \cite{keskin2023nonstationary} was the first to provide regret guarantees for data-driven learning in the nonstationary newsvendor problem and proposed several sampling-based two-stage estimation policies.
+More recently, \cite{chen2025learning} developed a distributional-detection-and-restart framework for nonstationary newsvendor problems under both uncensored and censored demand.
+Their fully adaptive algorithms handle both abrupt and gradual distributional changes without prior knowledge of the degree or type of nonstationarity.